FAQ | What is the construction cost in Costa Rica?

 I recently read a blog on construction cost in Costa Rica on Moon.com that is totally off on their statement “US$25 per square foot for simple construction to up to US$70 per square foot for a luxurious house”.

-If you want to be updated by an expert on construction in Costa Rica, check on what Tom Rosenberger, has to say.
-That’s almost triple the cost.
-That’s why I always recommend using the service of the pros, in whatever you plan doing in your new home country.
+If you want to be updated by an expert on construction in Costa Rica, check on what architect Diego Mendez has to say.
+Don’t start asking around on Facebook, you’ll get all the wrong answers.
+I always recommend using the service of the pros, before you start building in your new home country.

 There are many factors that can influence the construction cost in Costa Rica.
 Not always does it depend on the quality of the finishing materials used.
-I’m sure you understand the difference in building cost between a concrete floor, a bamboo floor and a marble floor.
+I’m sure you understand the difference in building cost between a concrete floor, a bamboo floor, and a marble floor, regular glass, and double-glazed glass.
 So I won’t even get into that now.

 There are many other issues that will vary the construction cost of a home: